gdisarra/topology-degree/README.md

 # topology-degree
-Demo and tutorial for the computation of the topology degree $\Gamma_d$ from *di Sarra et al., 2025* https://doi.org/10.1371/journal.pcbi.1012776.
+Demo and tutorial for the computation of the topology degree $\Gamma_d$ from *di Sarra et al., 2025* https://doi.org/10.1371/journal.pcbi.1012776. topology_degree.ipynb is a demo and tutorial Colab notebook.

 ### 🔧 Usage